apoorvsingh30/apoorvsingh30/README.md

 ## 🚀 Currently Focused On

-- 📊 **Product Strategy & Analytics:** Deepening data science and analytical skills (MBA in progress)
+- 📊 **Product Strategy & Analytics:** Deepening data science and analytical skills
 - 🔌 **API Engineering:** Advanced patterns in authentication, rate limiting, and webhooks
 - 🎯 **Zero-to-One Products:** Systematic approach to identifying and building new markets
 - 🤖 **AI-Assisted Development:** Leveraging Claude AI to move faster on implementation